sigsum/ansible/roles/litebastion/README.md

 Requirements
 ------------
 The target system must have systemd installed and running.
+The system's package manager must also install a recent enough golang compiler (or the playbook will fail).
+On Debian stable, you may set `litebastion_debian_backports: true`.

 Role Variables
 --------------